Bethesda Lutheran Home Scholarship--Developmental Disabilities Scholastic Excellence Award for Lutheran Seminarians

 Mary E. Bivins Foundation Scholarship

-- Be a permanent resident of the northernmost 26 counties of the Texas Panhandle and a citizen of the United States of America.
+- Must be a citizen of the United States of America and a permanent resident of the northernmost 26 counties of the Texas Panhandle.

-- Be classified as a college junior or senior or a graduate student by the first semester for which the scholarship would be effective.
+- Must be classified as a college junior or above by the first semester for which the scholarship would be effective.

 Mesothelioma Cancer Alliance Scholarship